tomohisa/dcb-events.github.io/docs/examples/index.md

 ## Idempotency

 Double submission is a common problem.
 It can usually be worked around by creating IDs on the client side, but sometimes that's not an option.
-DCB allows to use a dedicated itempotency id in order to prevent [Prevent record duplication](prevent-record-duplication.md).
+DCB allows to use a dedicated itempotency id in order to [prevent record duplication](prevent-record-duplication.md).